CouscousPHP/Couscous/docs/getting-started.md

 ## Requirements

-Couscous requires PHP 5.4 or above.
+Couscous requires PHP 5.4 or above on your machine.

 ## Installation

+### Composer

 If you have already [set up a global install of Composer](http://akrabat.com/php/global-installation-of-php-tools-with-composer/) just run: